Lorrae Desmond

-Lorrae Desmond (born Beryl Hunt; 2 October 1929 – 23 May 2021) (Note: Desmond's age was corrected when awarded in the Australia Day honours in 2021, which gave her as then being 91 years old, hence a birth year of 1929; other official sources had previously gave her birth year as 1932.) was an Australian Gold Logie-award-winning variety entertainer those career as a singer, recording artist, radio and television presenter, actor, cabaret and theatre performer and playwright, spanned over 55 years both in Australia and in the United Kingdom.
+Lorrae Desmond (born Beryl Hunt; 2 October 1929 – 23 May 2021) (Note: Desmond's age was corrected when awarded in the Australia Day honours in 2021, which gave her as then being 91 years old, hence a birth year of 1929; other official sources had previously given her birth year as 1932.) was an Australian Gold Logie-award-winning variety entertainer whose career as a pop and jazz singer, recording artist, radio and television presenter, actor, cabaret and theatre performer and playwright, spanned over 55 years both locally and in the United Kingdom.

-She started her career in England, in the vein of entertainer Cicely Courtneidge.
-Desmond carved out a career as a variety performer, as a singer and radio/television presenter, primarily at the BBC, where she had her own shows during World War II.

-Returning to Australia, she became a popular presenter and remains best known to early local television audiences as hostess of the musical variety program The Lorrae Desmond Show from 1960 until 1964.
-As a variety entertainer and vocalist, she made numerous cabaret and TV appearances including In Melbourne Tonight, The Graham Kennedy Show, The Kamahl Show, The Ted Hamilton Show and appeared on Parkinson in Australia, and The Jack Benny Show.

-She was subsequently asked to tour South Vietnam with the Entertainment Unit during the Vietnam War.
-She also toured the Middle East, Malaysia, Singapore, Kenya and Somalia, where she became known for her live singing performances, billed as a forces sweetheart, in the style of Vera Lynn and Anne Shelton, for which she was honoured with an MBE for services to entertainment.

-She started taking roles in local soap operas and serials starting from the late 1960s, including a guest role in the Crawford Productions staple series Homicide, and a guest role in Number 96, after which she was given a more permanent role in the ill-fated series Arcade in 1980.

-However, she became famous for her long-running role in the television series A Country Practice, as the original character of nurse Shirley Gilroy, appearing in 816 episodes from 1981 to 1992.

-In 1997, she briefly guest starred in Home and Away as Isobel Dupre, the mother of Donald Fisher (Norman Coburn).

-She had worked as a theatre lyricist, writing the play Honey in 2001, based on the novel Smoky Joe's Cafe by Bryce Courtenay.

-Biography

 Early life

-Desmond was born on 2 October 1929, in the Southern Highlands town of Mittagong, New South Wales, to Alice and Des Hunt.
+Desmond was born on 2 October 1929, in the Southern Highlands town of Mittagong, New South Wales, to Alice and Dr. Desmond Hunt.
 She left Mittagong after the fire season, and briefly lived on an island on the Great Barrier Reef in Queensland.
-After leaving Mittagong Primary School, she trained as a hairdresser, but inspired by Gracie Fields, decided she wanted to become an entertainer.
+After leaving Mittagong Primary School, she trained as a hairdresser, but inspired by singer Gracie Fields, decided she wanted to become an entertainer.
 By the age of 10, Desmond had travelled to Britain with her family.